faradaytrs/array-to-object-action/readme.md

 ]
 ```

-And you need to tranform it to the following:
+And you need to transform it to the following:

 ```json
 {